Knowledge Base

 You want to learn how to configure Microsoft 365 shared mailboxes for use with CodeTwo Email Signatures 365.

-To learn how to set up CodeTwo to add signatures to shared mailboxes, see this article.
+To learn how to set up CodeTwo Email Signatures 365 to add signatures to shared mailboxes, see this article.

 Solution:

-However, Microsoft 365 shared mailboxes need to be correctly configured to work with our service.
-Complete the following steps, depending on what signature mode you use in CodeTwo Email Signatures 365:
+Microsoft 365 shared mailboxes need to be correctly configured to work with our service.
+For this purpose, complete the following steps:

 Configure users' delegate permissions (Send as / Send on behalf) for a shared mailbox